Quaternary glaciation

-The Quaternary glaciation, also known as the Pleistocene glaciation, is an alternating series of glacial and interglacial periods during the Quaternary period that began 2.58 Ma (million years ago) and is ongoing.
+The Quaternary glaciation, also known as the Pleistocene glaciation, is an alternating series of glacial and interglacial periods during the Quaternary period that began around 2.58 million years ago and is ongoing.
 Although geologists describe this entire period up to the present as an "ice age", in popular culture this term usually refers to the most recent glacial period, or to the Pleistocene epoch in general.
 Since Earth still has polar ice sheets, geologists consider the Quaternary glaciation to be ongoing, though currently in an interglacial period.

 During the Quaternary glaciation, ice sheets appeared, expanding during glacial periods and contracting during interglacial periods.
 Since the end of the last glacial period, only the Antarctic and Greenland ice sheets have survived, while other sheets formed during glacial periods, such as the Laurentide Ice Sheet, have completely melted.

 Diagram of key climate-carbon cycle feedbacks linking Quaternary climate temperatures, Generalized Milankovitch Theory (GMT), to atmospheric and ice sheets.
 Positive feedbacks amplify and negative feedbacks dampen environmental change, with slow-acting responses shown as dashed arrows.

 The major effects of the Quaternary glaciation have been the continental erosion of land and the deposition of material; the modification of river systems; the formation of millions of lakes, including the development of pluvial lakes far from the ice margins; changes in sea level; the isostatic adjustment of the Earth's crust; flooding; and abnormal winds.
 The ice sheets, by raising the albedo (the ratio of solar radiant energy reflected from Earth back into space), generated significant feedback to further cool the climate.
 These effects have shaped land and ocean environments and biological communities.

 Long before the Quaternary glaciation, land-based ice appeared and then disappeared during at least four other ice ages.
-The Quaternary glaciation can be considered a part of a Late Cenozoic Ice Age that began 33.9 Ma and is ongoing.
+The Quaternary glaciation can be considered a part of a Late Cenozoic Ice Age that began around 33.9 million years and is ongoing.